Jack-Ji/jok/README.md

 Your responsibility is to provide 5 pub functions: `init/event/update/draw/quit`, that's all (pretty much).

-Of course, you can customize some setup settings, such as width/height/title/position of window, which is given by defining some constants using predefined names (they're all prefixed with `jok_`).
+Of course, you can customize some setup settings, such as width/height/title/position of window, by defining some public constants using predefined names (they're all prefixed with `jok_`).
 Checkout [`src/config.zig`](https://github.com/Jack-Ji/jok/blob/main/src/config.zig) to see available options.

 ## What's supported platforms?